Six-Minute Walk Test

 6MWT as an Outcome Measure

-The change in the distance walked in the 6MWT can be used to evaluate the efficacy of an exercise training program or to trace the natural history of change in exercise capacity over time.
+The change in the distance walked in the 6MWT: 1) after completion of a pulmonary rehabilitation program can be used to evaluate the effectiveness of the exercise training program; 2)may be used to trace the natural history of change in exercise capacity over time.